THE BOSTON & ALBANY RAILROAD

 A 1952 New York Central timetable shows the quickest time for Boston-to-Albany service was carded at four hours and fifteen minutes.
 The fastest trip today is four hours and forty-five minutes, going west, and five hours and ten minutes, going east - and it's difficult to understand why.
 A Google search suggests that the time to make the trip by car today would run about two hours and forty minutes - although the route skips Worcester, Springfield and Pittsfield; and the hoped-for advantages of getting directly in and out of those and the terminal cities while avoiding traffic, are not considered.
 It should be the aim of any study involving actual changes in basic alignment (so-called short cuts) to make for scheduling roughly competitive with that, and to include at least the three existing important stops.

 Reaching Albany proper today would necessarily be by means of the Castleton Cutoff - with the aim of reopening the abandoned Albany Union Station.
-Your commenter has studied a deep upgrade of the West Shore Line (along the Hudson River) as it affects getting to Albany proper: this improvement being an absolute necessity if competitive rail service from either the south or the east is to be had.
-Connecting the station is readily achievable, involving little in the way of curves and obstructions (less than before curve-wise) though it takes a Philadelphia Lawyer to thread a further railroad among the elevated highway columns and under the streets of Albany.
-(Thanks, Yours Truly, Phila., 2020) No demolition directly caused by the need to remove obstructions would be required.
+Your commenter has studied a deep upgrade using the so-called West Shore Line (along the Hudson River) and other options as they affect getting to Albany Proper: this improvement being an absolute necessity if competitive rail service from the south or east or anywhere else is to be had.
+Connecting the station is readily achievable, involving little in the way of curves and obstructions (less than before curve-wise) and little demolition caused by the need to remove existing objects - except parking in the direct area of the station, which can easily enough be built back with improved aesthetics.

 By way of explaining the apparently off-topic subject matter: It's necessary to think of the Boston & Albany as fulfilling in modern times the mission that its name implies (though details of alignment west of Springfield are not actually covered here) because in planning for a modern passenger system, the most easily upgradable option for getting to Chicago would include the New York Central main line as far as Buffalo, whereas the option of building a new Pennsylvania Railroad from scratch remains a rather remote possibility at this point.
 The Boston & Albany then, would form a crucial and integral part of any reasonably foreseeable service to Chicago and the West.